gregfu/ParameterIO_Python/README.md

 This plugin is available directly from Autodesk's App Store where you can download it with a convenient installer for you platform.
-However, if you would like to make modification to the source python source code an installation from source may be the right thing for you.
+However, if you would like to make modification to the python source code, an installation from source may be the right thing for you.